Fork me on GitHub

 in x + y

 Note how I typed rng instead of rng' in the last call to rand.
 In this case the compiler will complain about rng' being unused, but it’s not hard to imagine a larger program where rng' is indeed used for something else later.
-Especially when refactoring, it is easy to accidentally reuse the same RNG state twice, which will lead to randomly numbers being correlated.
+Especially when refactoring, it is easy to accidentally reuse the same RNG state twice, which will lead to random numbers being correlated.
 For a ray tracer, this can result in fun visual artefacts, but for other programs it may just result in a number being wrong, which is both boring and tedious to debug.

 Although uniqueness types are really designed for dealing with arrays, they can also be used for abstract types via the module system.
 So first we define a module that describes the RNG interface: